Do you want to know where to find the most famous graves in Père Lachaise Cemetery, the world's first garden cemetery?

 28. Colette: 1873-1954

 Colette (born Sidonie-Gabrielle Colette) was a prolific French writer and stage actress.
-Her best known works are The Vagabond, which explores a woman's quest for an independent life in a male-dominated society, and Gigi, which was first made into a French film, then adapted for the stage with Audrey Hepburn in the starring role, and finally turned into an Academy Award-winning Hollywood musical.
-(Division 4)
+Her best known works are The Vagabond, which explores a woman's quest for an independent life in a male-dominated society, and Gigi, the story of a young girl who realizes she is in love with a friend while training to become a courtesan.
+Like many of Colette's other works, these novels explore the opportunites for French women to forge independent lives for themselves in an era when they were treated as property.

 29. Victor Noir: 1848-1870